Chania Family Walking Tour

 - During this family tour you will be given the opportunity to learn a little of Cretan history, culture and traditions

-- Apart from a local English-speaking family friendly guide, coffee or a soft drink, as well as sampling of local products and beverages are included in the price
+- Apart from a local English-speaking family friendly guide, sampling of local products is included in the price

 - Exclusions: Additional food and drink, souvenirs and items of a personal nature, tips and gratuities for your guide

 - This is a walking tour, so please wear comfortable walking shoes.
 During summer don’t forget your sunglasses and of course a photo camera!